Typical roof inspection steps

 Why homeowners should avoid climbing onto the roof

 After hailstorms, many people feel tempted to climb onto the roof to look for damage.
 However, roofs can be slippery, steep, and structurally weakened after storms.
-Falls from roofs are one of the most common home-related injuries.

 How storm damage is usually documented